Valedictorian: Selection

 The most common method of selection is typically based upon the highest grade point average.
-Some institutions confer the title on the class member chosen to deliver the final graduation address, regardless of the speaker's academic credentials.
+Some institutions such as those in Canada confer the title on the class member chosen to deliver the final graduation address, regardless of the speaker's academic credentials.
 Historically and traditionally, however, schools confer the title upon the top ranked graduate of the class, whether determined by GPA or some other means such as a faculty vote, who thereby earns the honor of delivering the valedictory address.

 Some institutions award the title based upon various criteria such as an overall academic record of grades and credits, a student's grade point average, the level of rigor within a student's academic program of studies, a vote by school administrators, the level of participation in and dedication to extracurricular activities, and one's public-speaking skills and abilities.
 In other schools, the position may be elected by the school body or appointed directly by the school administration based on various systems of merit.
 Some schools may feature "co-valedictorians" in lieu of conferring the title on a single individual from among the graduating class.
 This may occur in the case of a numerical tie in grade point averages, as part of a Latin honors system.